 As part of my research project, Melissa asked me to research technological advances in education and how they impact learning — something I was not super familiar with.
 As I read about themes in gamification and AI, these practices seemed like a great way to learn!
 If only my school made calculus class like an Xbox game.
 In my research, I learned about new technologies that we use in our everyday world.
 I believe that education is a perfect place for teachers to implement these new technologies.
 I believe it will improve learning and interactions between teachers and students.
 I am excited to share with you what I found.
 Read on to learn more.

-Can AI personalization revolutionize learning?
+Can AI personalisation revolutionise learning?

 Yes, using AI in education can change the way we learn.
-AI personalization allows courses to be tailored specifically to individual students.
+AI personalisation allows courses to be tailored specifically to individual students.
 While a large class might be hard to keep track of every student's learning style, implementing AI and data in coursework can help to keep students on track.
 This article from Stanford notes that there are multiple uses of AI in learning.
-Dora Demszky, Assistant Professor of Education Data Science, says that AI can help teachers to obtain a better grasp of classroom dynamics, which will allow educational practices to be personalized student by student.
+Dora Demszky, Assistant Professor of Education Data Science, says that AI can help teachers to obtain a better grasp of classroom dynamics, which will allow educational practices to be personalised student by student.
 How the students interact with the work they are given can help teachers to plan lessons.
 A chatbot integrated into classwork can analyze how students speak and interact and obtain further patterns from that data.

 How does gamification use incentives to help students learn?